cobuildlab/project-qa-docs/README.md

 ### 15. Check Tickets integrity

-Ticket specification is responsabilitye of the Project Manager, QA and Technical Lead.
+Ticket specification is responsibility of the Project Manager, QA and Technical Lead.

-- If the Issue is estimated to be longer than 2 days, it needs to be splitted.
+- If the Issue is estimated to be longer than 2 days, it needs to be split.
 - If the Issue doesn't have the specification completed, it needs to be completed.
 - If the Issue doesn't have the technical specification completed, it needs to be completed.
 - If the Issue requires a UI and it doesn't have it, it needs to be completed.